 Master of Forestry (M.F.)

-The program is open to both students with some prior background in forestry and natural resources and for those without such background.
-Students with a degree in a related discipline (e.g., ecology, biology, wildlife, chemistry, etc.) can complete the M.F. degree in twelve (12) to eighteen (18) months.
-Students with a general science background, but little or no forestry experience, will require eighteen (18) to twenty-four (24) months to complete the program.
-The curriculum is designed for fall admission, but spring semester admission is possible.
-More than four (4) semesters may be required for students from non-science backgrounds who need additional basic undergraduate coursework as part of their program of study.
+The program is open to both students with some prior background in forestry and natural resources, and for those without such background.
+More than four (4) semesters may be required for students from non-science backgrounds who need additional basic undergraduate coursework as part of their degree program.
+The MF program is designed for May admission to accommodate a 4-week summer field course.

 Master of Landscape Architecture (M.L.A.)